Banks Island

 Banks Island is one of the larger members of the Arctic Archipelago.
-Situated in the Inuvik Region, and part of the Inuvialuit Settlement Region, of the Northwest Territories, it is separated from Victoria Island to its east by the Prince of Wales Strait and from the mainland by Amundsen Gulf to its south.
+Situated in the Inuvik Region, and part of the Inuvialuit Settlement Region, of the Northwest Territories, Canada.
+It is separated from Victoria Island to the east by the Prince of Wales Strait and from the mainland by Amundsen Gulf to its south.
 The Beaufort Sea lies to its west, and to its northeast M'Clure Strait separates the island from Prince Patrick Island and Melville Island.

 It is home to at least fourteen mammal species including the Peary caribou, barren-ground caribou, and polar bears.
 At one time over 68,000 muskoxen lived on the island, the majority of the world's population.
 However, the bacterium Erysipelothrix rhusiopathiae has led to a sharp decline in their numbers.
 The island is the summer home to hundreds of thousands of migratory birds who nest at Banks Island Migratory Bird Sanctuary No. 1 and Banks Island Migratory Bird Sanctuary No. 2.

-As of the 2016 census it had a human population of 103, all in Sachs Harbour.
+As of the 2021 census it had a population of 104, all living in Sachs Harbour.